 - Drive slowly at first until the tow-rope is taut.
 Then accelerate gradually. - Begin and change gears cautiously.
 If you are driving an automatic vehicle, accelerate gently. - Remember that the brake servo and power steering are not working in the vehicle you are towing.
-Brake sooner than normal and pressing the pedal gently.
+Brake earlier than you would normally, but with a more gentle pressure on the brake.